JoshCheek/using-nokogiri-to-build-parse-and-transform-xml/Readme.md

 Run `ruby transform.rb` to see an example of using an xsl transform to generate an html document of the titles.

+NOTE: I'm pretty sure the example XML I build isn't a valid Atom feed, but it's approximately realistic, so it makes a decent candidate for parsing and transforming.
+But, if you wind up making one, send me a pull request, so anyone else who finds this can benefit.

 MIT LICENSE
 -----------